gregdetre/healthyselfjournal/docs/reference/INIT_FLOW.md

 - Privacy mode (experimental)
   - Tries local backends via `auto-private` (prefers `mlx-whisper` on Apple Silicon, then `faster-whisper`, then `whispercpp`).
   - If no local backend is available, running `journal` with `auto-private` will raise a helpful error; users can switch to Cloud mode or install local extras.
+  - Combine with `--llm-model ollama:...` (and a running Ollama daemon) to keep dialogue offline.

 ### Smoke test details